-2.5.4 Condition, Procedure, and Clinical Classification Codes
+2.5.4 Condition Codes

-Information on household-reported medical conditions and procedures (including condition codes, procedure codes, and clinical classification codes) associated with each home health event are NOT provided on this file.
-To obtain complete condition information associated with an event, the analyst must link to the 2011 Medical Conditions File.
-Details on how to link to the MEPS 2011 Medical Conditions File are provided in the MEPS 2011 Appendix File, HC-144I.
+Information on household-reported medical conditions associated with each home health event are NOT provided on this file.
+To obtain complete condition information associated with an event, the analyst must link to the 2017 Medical Conditions file.
+Details on how to link to the MEPS 2017 Medical Conditions file are provided in the MEPS 2017 Appendix File, HC-197I.